logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 To archive and restore your logs to a S3 bucket, Logz.io needs these permissions:

-* To **archive** to a bucket, we need `s3:PutObject` permissions
+* To **archive** to a bucket,
+  we need `s3:PutObject` permissions
-* To **restore** archives, we need `s3:ListBucket` and `s3:GetObject` permissions
+* To **restore** archives,
+  we need `s3:ListBucket` and `s3:GetObject` permissions

-You'll set these permissions for an AWS IAM user.
+You'll set these permissions for an AWS IAM user or role, depending on which authentication method you choose in Logz.io.

-We recommend allowing all three permissions so you won't run into any issues when you want to restore.
+We recommend allowing all three permissions so you won't run into any issues when you need to restore.
 {:.info-box.tip}

 ## Sample policy

-This code block shows a policy for an IAM user with all three permissions enabled:
+This code block shows a policy with all three permissions enabled:

 ```json
 {